JoonatanKoo/aurabank/README.md

-This is an iPhone shortcut based on
+aurabank is an iPhone shortcut based on
 Dabloon Bank(which was created by @canaan.g1 and
 @newdabloonbank).
 Instead of having dabloons, why not have aura?